busbud/tailwind-buddy/README.md

 - SSR-friendly class generation, both responsive and non-responsive
 - Ability to use slots for component composition
 - Compound variants that work responsively, overriding classes based on variant values and other props
-- High-performance variant utility, as demonstrated in [our benchmarks](./packages/benchmark/README.md)
+- High-performance variant utility, as demonstrated in [our benchmarks](./packages/benchmark/README.md) when enabling performance mode.

 This library is inspired by [CVA](https://cva.style/docs) and [tailwind-variants](https://github.com/nextui-org/tailwind-variants), offering our unique approach to solving common Tailwind challenges.